ISISComputingGroup/ibex_developers_manual/Technical-Debt-Stand-down.md

         - Create automated dependency map
         - Put all tools in one place (See [duplicated code](Code-Duplication))
         - Think about moving ISIS things to support
+    - EPICS Make clean uninstall can be successfully performed if old git files exist

 People pick up tickets when they get in often working in pairs.
 There is an extra standup at 4pm to discuss what has been done.
 This is the moment to choose to either: